 Looking at the practices which drive the three outcomes above, the highest rated areas were Supervision (88 per cent), Values (88 per cent) and Teamwork (87 per cent).
-Additionally, if you refer to the industry comparison,

-Achievements of the Functions of the CEO

-1.7 Operational and Human Resource Management you'll notice that City of Vincent outperforms the Councils average on every category-level result except for Remuneration and Benefits.
+Additionally, if you refer to the industry comparison, you'll notice that City of Vincent outperforms the Councils average on every category-level result except for Remuneration and Benefits.
 In particular, you score 17 per cent higher than the industry average on staff perceptions of both Performance Feedback and Leadership.